python/devguide/triaging.rst

 '''''''''''''

 An important component of triaging PRs and issues involves appropriately categorizing them through the usage of labels.
-Here are several of the common ones utilized by the Python triage team:

 +-----------------------+----------------------------------------------------------------------------+
 | Label                 | Description                                                                |